Herky the Hawk: Herky takes the field

 Herky first appeared as a costumed mascot during a football game in 1959.
-Herky's appearances at games were tumultuous, including pranks pulled on other mascots and hazardous stunts, leading to university officials to decide to put an end to the costumed version of Herky.
+Herky's appearances at games included pranks on other mascots and hazardous stunts, which led to university officials to decide to put an end to the costumed version of Herky.
 However, Larry Herb, a transfer student, had a desire to portray Herky, and convinced administrators to give him a chance.
 It was Herb's enthusiasm that also led to a fiberglass headpiece being manufactured and other changes being made to the costume.
 When Herb, a member of Delta Tau Delta, left the university, he handed the duties of being Herky off to one of his fraternity brothers.
 This led to a longstanding tradition of only Delts being inside Herky's costume.
-However, in 1999 the Delts lost their charter, and since that time the university has held open tryouts for prospective Herkys.
-It was at these tryouts where Angie Anderson and Carrie MacDonald were the first female students chosen to be the mascot.
+However, in 1998 the Delts lost their charter, and since that time the university has held open tryouts for prospective Herkys.
+It was at these tryouts where Angie Anderson and Carrie MacDonald were the first female students chosen to be the mascot in 1999.

 Herky today

+The current Herky mascot has a fuzzy face and eyebrows and has been used since 2014.
+Prior to 2014, the mascot helmet was made from fiberglass.

 The most common depiction of Herky today is a result of the athletic department's decision in the early 1980s to use Herky as a marketing tool.
 A universal version of Herky that could be used for all sports was needed.
 Native Iowa City artist Charles Reed based his drawing of Herky on two sources: former Hawkeye wrestler Barry Davis and cartoon character Mighty Mouse.
-Herky is also involved in occasional gimmicks, such as the Alumni Herky with a white beard who appears alongside the normal Herky at the annual homecoming game, and in 2010, a special Captain America-themed Herky was introduced during Iowa's football game with Michigan State.